 Home improvements are normally a great idea; they can add value to your property and extend its functional lifespan for your needs and save you from having to move.
 Adding things like an extension, a conservatory or even a swimming pool can all have a positive impact on the value of your property.
 The same goes for landscaping; giving your garden and surrounding land a facelift is great for the presentation of your home, even if you’re not trying to sell it.
-However, all of these larger scale projects require either soil to be removed, foundations to be laid or excavation near the existing foundations of your property.
+However, all of these larger-scale projects require either soil to be removed, foundations to be laid or excavation near the existing foundations of your property.
 This is something that must be approached methodically and with great care.

 What are the risks?

 Failing to take proper preparatory measures before starting to excavate your land, both near and far from existing foundations can come with a very real risk of actual harm and the possibility of severe damage to existing structures.
 This is due to the presence of underground services that may or may not be lurking under the ground where you want to dig.
-Should you accidently hit one of these whilst digging then you risk at least a severe escape of water and at worst a severe electric shock or gas explosion.
+Should you accidentally hit one of these whilst digging then you risk at least a severe escape of water and at worst a severe electric shock or gas explosion?

 What precautions can I take?